neffets/docker-drupal/README.md

 * extra support for drush
 * extra support for older drupal-6 (version 6.38)
-* extra support for apche with drupal in a subdir
+* extra support for apache with drupal in a subdir